Focal Modulation Networks: Experiment

-We investigate the effectiveness of FocalNets when pretrained on ImageNet-22K which contains 14.2M images and 21K categories.
+\textbf{ImageNet-22K pretraining.} We investigate the effectiveness of FocalNets when pretrained on ImageNet-22K which contains 14.2M images and 21K categories.
 Training details are described in the appendix.
 We report the results in Table~\ref{tab:in22k}.
-Though FocalNet-B/L are both pretrained with $224\times 224$ resolution and directly transferred to target domain with $384\times384$ image size, we can see that they consistently outperform Swin Transformers, indicating that FocalNets are equally or more scalable and data-efficient.
+Though FocalNet-B/L are both pretrained with $224\times 224$ resolution and directly transferred to target domain with $384\times384$ image size, we can see that they consistently outperform Swin Transformers.